-Q: What do you hope readers glean from reading The Broken Leaf?
+Q: What do you hope readers glean from reading Aroma of Beauty?

 A: Readers will not only see what God did in our midst, but they will be encouraged as they realize anew how God works even in the darkest times of our lives.

 Q: What did you enjoy most about writing the book?